Online and Hybrid Course Proctoring

 • Create an environment conducive to testing for the test taker

-• Verify the identity of the test taker and ensure that the test taker is provided the correct test
+• Verify the identity of the test taker and ensure that the test taker is provided the correct information

 • Keep all test taker and test information confidential

-• Monitor the test taker for the entire testing session
+• Make reasonable efforts to monitor the test taker during the testing session

 • Be aware of and communicate to the test taker any test requirements or prohibitions (use of materials, types of materials, etc.)